Skip to main content

 Winnipeg Tax Centre Pension Workflow Section P.O Box 14000, Station Main Winnipeg MB R3C 3M2

-If you are building a home, and the closing is delayed, CRA will consider your occupancy delayed if you can show that you paid contractors or suppliers (as long it is arm’s length — if it’s the family business, you won’t qualify) for materials towards the construction of a home after the date of your withdrawal, and before October 1st of the year after you withdrew the funds that was at least equal to the total of all HBP withdrawals you made.
+If you are building a home and the closing is delayed, CRA will consider your occupancy delayed if you can show that you paid contractors or suppliers (as long as it is arm’s length — if it’s the family business, you won’t qualify) for materials toward the construction of a home after the date of your withdrawal, and before October 1st of the year after you withdrew the funds that were at least equal to the total of all HBP withdrawals you made.

 RRSP Home Buyers' Plan for second home

 The HBP is intended for the purchase or construction of your primary residence, or the primary residence of a related person with a disability.
-You cannot use HBP for a second home or rental property.
-If you previously owned a home, you would have to meet eligibility criteria, follow the 4-year rule and have paid back any previous HBP balance before you could use the program again.
-We get into that more above.
+You cannot use the HBP for a second home or rental property.
+If you previously owned a home, you would have to meet eligibility criteria, follow the four-year rule, and have paid back any previous HBP balance before you could use the program again.